 - if so, which area your complaint has been assigned to.

 Your complaint will be assigned to a staff member for consideration.
 Depending on the level of your complaint, this may include a Student Grievance Officer, an Executive Dean or Director, or a nominee.
 As part of the resolution process, the staff member may:

 - Meet or talk with your or other persons involved in the complaint

 - Refer the complaint to an appropriate staff member that can assist to resolve the complaint

-- Refer you to support services (e.g. counselling, student advisory services)
+- Refer you to support services (e.g. counselling, student advocacy)

-- Consult with subject matter experts (e.g. Manager, Student Equity and Diversity)
+- Consult with subject matter experts (e.g. Manager, Student Equity and Inclusion)

 After all relevant steps are taken, you will receive an email notification of the outcome.
 You will be sent an email advising you of the outcome within 20 working days from the date your complaint is lodged, unless you agree for the time period to be extended.

-This email will tell you about steps you can take if you are dissatisfied with the decision.This may include escalating the complaint to the University Grievance Officer.
+This email will tell you about steps you can take if you are dissatisfied with the decision.This may include requesting to escalate the complaint to the University Grievance Officer.

 University Grievance Officer